Configuration

 Note

-If not otherwise constrained, it is recommended to include “language ameng” as an option in your SPECTRUM PROTECT client option file in order to enable appropriate reporting when the backups are running.
+If not otherwise constrained, it is recommended to include “language ameng” as an option in your STORAGE PROTECT client option file in order to enable appropriate reporting when the backups are running.
 It is highly recommended not to try MAGS with the language parameter set to anything else.

 Server IP (remote)